rlabrecque/Steamworks.NET-Docs/installation.md

 ## Uninstallation

 _Steamworks.NET_ does not come with an easy one click uninstaller, but it stores no additional data and can be cleanly removed simply by removing the files that were initially imported.
-This can be quickly done simply by deleting the `Editor/Steamworks.NET`, `Plugins/Steamworks.NET`, and `Plugins/CSteamworks.bundle` folders along with the `CSteamworks` and `steam_api` binaries in `Plugins/x86[_64]`, the SteamManager.cs script and then the `steam_appid.txt` in the root of your project.
+This can be quickly done simply by deleting the `Editor/Steamworks.NET`, `Plugins/Steamworks.NET`, `steam_api` binaries in `Plugins/x86[_64]`, the SteamManager.cs script, and then the `steam_appid.txt` in the root of your project.

 ---